-While there are still areas of the “Every Child Achieves Act of 2015” that need strengthening, the Chamber supports the Committee’s efforts to move a bipartisan reauthorization.
-America needs an ESEA reauthorization, and the Chamber looks forward to working with the Committee as this bill continues to move through the legislative process.
+While there are still some areas of the draft legislation that need strengthening, the Chamber is encouraged about efforts to move a bipartisan reauthorization and appreciates the opportunity to comment.
+America needs an ESEA reauthorization, and the Chamber looks forward to working with you to get this bill signed into law as soon as possible.
 Thank you for your consideration of our views.

 R. Bruce Josten